Victor Kugler

 Victor Kugler (5 June 1900 – 14 December 1981) was one of the people who helped hide Anne Frank and her family and friends during the Nazi occupation of the Netherlands.
-In Anne Frank's posthumously published diary, Het Achterhuis, known in English as The Diary of a Young Girl, he was referred to under the name Mr. Kraler.
+In Anne Frank's posthumously published diary, Het Achterhuis, known in English as The Diary of a Young Girl, he was referred to under the pseudonym Mr. Kraler.

+Biography

 Kugler was born in Hohenelbe (now Vrchlabí) in the German-speaking part of Königgrätz region (Královéhradecký kraj/Hradec Králové Region), north-eastern Bohemia, Austria-Hungary, now in the Czech Republic, to Emile Kugler.

+The Kugler family was Roman Catholic, and Kugler was baptized Catholic.
+He remained "quite religious" all his life, although later in life he identified as a Lutheran.
+Kugler married twice: his first wife was Laura Maria Buntenbach-Kugler (10 May 1895 – 6 December 1952), a Lutheran; his second wife was Lucie Sophia van Langen, a Catholic.

-He joined the Austro-Hungarian Navy during the First World War once his education was completed, but was discharged in 1918 after being wounded.
+Kugler joined the Austro-Hungarian Navy during the First World War once his education was completed, but was discharged in 1918 after being wounded.
 He moved to Germany and worked as an electrician, then in 1920, Kugler moved to Utrecht, the Netherlands, to work for a company selling pectin.
 He joined the Amsterdam branch of Opekta as Otto Frank's deputy in 1924.
 He became a Dutch citizen in May 1938.
 In 1940, this allowed him to prevent the Nazi confiscation of Opekta and he accepted the directorship of the business, renamed Gies and Co, from Otto Frank.
-He and his wife, Laura Maria Buntenbach-Kugler (10 May 1895 – 6 December 1952), lived in Hilversum during the war, a distance of about 26 km from Amsterdam.
+Kugler and his first wife, Laura Maria Buntenbach-Kugler, lived in Hilversum during the war, a distance of about 26 km from Amsterdam.

-From July 1942 to August 1944, he aided his colleagues Miep Gies, Johannes Kleiman and Bep Voskuijl in the concealment of eight people, including Anne Frank, in a sealed-off annex in their office premises on Amsterdam's Prinsengracht.
-He was arrested by the Gestapo on 4 August 1944, by the Austrian Nazi Karl Silberbauer.
+From July 1942 to August 1944, Kugler aided his colleagues Miep Gies, Johannes Kleiman and Bep Voskuijl in the concealment of eight people, including Anne Frank, in a sealed-off annex in their office premises on Amsterdam's Prinsengracht.

+In late 1943 Kugler was summoned to the local headquarters of the Nazi Party in his hometown of Hilversum, on the same night that the hiders on Prinsengracht were alarmed by an insistent ringing of the front doorbell.
+Kugler had apparently ignored the first summons, as the existence of a second summons demonstrates.
+It's not known why he was summoned or what was discussed.

+He was arrested by the Gestapo on 4 August 1944, by the Austrian Nazi Karl Silberbauer, after they raided the Opekta building looking for people in hiding.